 - A major component of The Reveal in the Babylon 5 episode "Atonement".
 After Jeffrey Sinclair went back in time and became half-Minbari, he married a Minbari and had children.
 By the present day the number of Minbari with a touch of human ancestry is uncountable, and includes Delenn.

 - This is Older Than Dirt.
 King Gilgamesh from The Epic of Gilgamesh was said to be two-thirds divine, one-third human.
 Needless to say, they didn't exactly know how genetics worked when that was written.

 - Dungeons & Dragons

-- The various types of Planetouched are individuals that are mostly a mundane species (human, elf, orc, etc.) but have some blood from an ancestor at least one generation removed who was of extraplanar origin.
+- The various types of Planetouched are individuals that are mostly a mundane species (human, elf, orc, etc.) but have some blood from an ancestor at least one generation removed who was of extraplanar origin, sometimes even a deity.

 - Fey'ri are majority-elf, minority-demon crosses.